NickGrunert/master-thesis/modules/03_truth_compare.typ

     )

-    = Objective Analysis of Score by Comparison with Truth Data
+    = Objective Analysis of Score by Comparison with Truth Data Remember, the primary objective of the segmentation calculated here is to provide sufficiently accurate points within each segment to prompt SAM.
+    In turn, this means an incomplete segment will still be reduced to a valid point inside the real structure, while an incorrect segment could lead to an invalid point outdide the real structure.
+    As this could confuse the model, it is important to ensure that the algorithm is correct, even if it is incomplete.
+    Since SAM requires only hints of sufficient quality about the potential locations of surfaces, there is no actual need for the segmentation to be perfect.

+    The scoring system shown in @scoring is used to evaluate the quality of the segmentation.
+    If we trust that scoring system to accurately evaluate the quality of the segmentation, it's input points will be sufficient for further analysis.
+    Running the algorithm and evaluating the performance on representative houses will give us performance metrics on the algorithm, which in turn will give us a good idea on how well the algorithm performs on the given data.
+    It must be acknowledged that of course testing the algorithm this way on only a few hand-picked houses may not serve as statistial proof.
+    Since however, it is a good tradeof between objective evaluation and only medium effort neccessary, we may assume that the algorithm will perform similarly on other houses.

     == Creating Ground Truth images
     The evaluation and validation of algorithms necessitate the creation of objective data for the purpose of comparison.